Harshak-1744/web-dev-cheat-sheet/Css Cheat Sheet.md

 - `animation-fill-mode`: Determines what values are applied to the element before and after the animation, such as `none`, `forwards`, `backwards`, or `both`.
 - `animation-play-state`: Controls whether the animation is running or paused, using `running` or `paused`.

-Certainly!
-Here's a description of each property related to the "Other Features" section in CSS:

 ### Cursor